aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

 9. Update your existing policy using the following to the v1.0.0 controller policy:
-   Notable Changes to the IAM Policy include `SSM:GetParameter` to `SSM:GetParametersByPath` and additional tag-scoping for the `eks:eks-cluster-name` tag for instances and instance profiles.
+   Notable Changes to the IAM Policy include additional tag-scoping for the `eks:eks-cluster-name` tag for instances and instance profiles.

     ```bash
     TEMPOUT=$(mktemp)